Making a Wooden Wheel Barrow

 The felloes are the pieces that make up the rim of the wheel.
 The four felloes were crafted from green ash that was felled in January 2024.
 The trunks of the ash, approximately 16 cm in diameter, were split and then fashioned into rectangular slabs, roughly 9 cm wide, 5 cm thick, and 33 cm long, using a carving axe and a froe before being set aside to dry.

-The green felloes left to dry. |
+The green wood for the felloes left to dry. |

 I had originally planned to use eight spokes to connect the felloes and the hub but after reading the account by Jack Hill ( The Complete Practical Book of Country Crafts, David & Charles, Newton Abbot, UK, p 133.) about traditional wooden wheel barrows in England made with four spokes, I decided to follow that design.
 Although there are four spokes, they are really two pieces of wood that pass through the centre of the hub to connect to the four felloes.
 These two pieces are quite different.
 One is rectangular in the centre (3 inches by 1 inch) passing through the hub and then tapered at both ends to cylindrical spokes that pass through the felloes.
 The other is one spindle that passes through the hub and the rectangle section of the spoke to fix into the rim.